Digitization: Is it just about technology and millenials?

 - those who understand that the future is not to bend people around digitization / work, but to digitize / work around man.

-For the benefit of society, the company and ... of the people!
+For the benefit of society, companies and ... people!

 Employees in change management